 In Parikh v.
 Frock Brothers Trucking, a North Brunswick woman will receive $5.35 million as compensation for injuries she sustained when she was struck by a tractor-trailer.

 Plaintiff Ankitaben Parikh, now 35, was injured on Sept.
-19, 2014, when she was struck by a tractor-trailer driven by Robert Smith and owned by defendant Frock Brothers Trucking Inc. of New Oxford, Pennsylvania, said one of Parikh’s attorneys, Edward Capozzi of Brach Eichler Trial Lawyers in Roseland.
+19, 2014, when she was struck by a tractor-trailer driven by Robert Smith and owned by defendant Frock Brothers Trucking Inc. of New Oxford, Pennsylvania, said one of Parikh’s attorneys, Edward Capozzi of Brach Eichler Injury Lawyers in Roseland.

 At the time of the accident, Parikh was walking to her office at defendant Taro Pharmaceuticals USA Inc. in Cranbury from a parking lot in the rear loading area of the building, said Capozzi, who handled the case along with Corey Dietz of the same firm.